-Corporate governance is a top priority in FII's internal activities.
-FII follows the Finnish Venture Capital Association's Code of Conduct and its guidelines for transparency and openness.
-FII also complies with well-documented internal instructions.
-As from 2014, Finnish Industry Investment will also report on its tax footprint.
+Good corporate governance is a top priority in our internal procedures.
+In our operations we follow the Finnish Venture Capital Association's Code of Conduct and its guidelines for transparency and openness, in addition to well-documented internal instructions.

-The framework for FII's investment policy is specified in a special law governing the company and in a government resolution setting out the main policy points for the company's investment operations.
-The company's Board of Directors decides an action plan each year defining the investment plan for specific allocations in the following year.
+The framework for our investment policy is specified in a special law and decree governing the company.
+The company’s Board of Directors approves an action plan each year that defines in more detail the investment plan for the following year.

 Investment operations focus on growth-stage investments, which currently account for some 70% of the investment portfolio.
-Investments are also made in earlier and later stages.
-The main focus of investments is on companies operating in Finland.
-The guiding principle is that investments by FII must directly or indirectly benefit the Finnish economy.
-FII's portfolio can be found on the company website.
+Investments are also made in earlier and in more advanced stages.
+The main focus of investments is on companies operating in Finland or Finnish companies.
+The objective is for investments to directly or indirectly benefit Finnish society.
+The investment portfolio is listed on the company’s website.

 FII's investment process